swapnilpanda/Know_your_holidays/README.md

 python3 main.py

-change the year in the last line according to needs
+change the year in the last line according to your needs